Roscoe Tanner: Playing style

 In January 1977, Tanner won the Australian Open.

-Tanner was known for his unorthodox, very strong left-handed serve was tossed very low and struck with a lunge involving the whole body, earning him the nickname "The Rocket".
+Tanner was known for his unorthodox, very strong left-handed serve that was tossed very low and struck with a lunge involving the whole body, earning him the nickname "The Rocket".
 In a 2023 podcast interview, Tanner explained how he first learned his service motion: "When [Jerry Evert] taught me how to serve... he took me to the woods beside the court without a ball, and had me do the service motion knocking leaves off of trees."
 His game consisted of a powerful serve with an approach to the net and strong volleys.

 In a video for Jack Kramer, Tanner said, "The offensive style of game which is closest to my heart is basically the attacking style... that is a serve and volley type of game.
 That's really moving at the other player, picking out their weaknesses and attacking them, being aggressive."
 Tanner played with a PDP Open racket, which was the "stiffest" racket on tour at the time, which added speed and power to his strokes and volleys.